efatananshekh/Deep-Modification-of-a-Locked-GPON-Router-VSOL-V2802DAC-RTL9607C-Firmware-MIPS-Control/README.md

+Developed under live network conditions with no hardware recovery path (no JTAG/UART).

 # Frankenrouter: Deep Modification of a Locked GPON ONU

 **What happens when you reverse-engineer a $20 ISP-locked router with ~10MB of flash and turn it into a privacy-focused, QoS-enabled gateway?
 This.**